History Files

 212 BC

-The Celtic kingdom that is based at the city of Tilis (or Tylis) in eastern Thrace is attacked by Pleuratus, would-be king of Thrace who may reign in opposition to the already-established Seuthes IV.
+The Celtic kingdom which is based at the city of Tilis (or Tylis) in eastern Thrace is attacked by Pleuratus, would-be king of Thrace who may reign in opposition to the already-established Seuthes IV.
 The kingdom is apparently destroyed by the action, as is the city itself.

 c.200 BC

 By now Galatia has been settled for almost a century around the River Halys and the Phrygian plain - the poorest parts of Anatolia.
-According to Pliny the Elder, it lies 'above' Phrygia and includes the greater part of the territory taken from that province, along with its former capital at Gordion (Gordium).
-The Gauls of these parts are called the Tolistobogi (Tolistoboges), the Voturi and the Ambitouti.
-The latter seem to be divisions of the Tolistoboges, never apparently having been mentioned in history at any time prior to this appearance.
+According to Pliny the Elder it lies 'above' Phrygia and includes the greater part of the territory which had been taken from that province, along with its former capital at Gordion (Gordium).

 The Gauls of Maeonia and Paphlagonia are called the Trocmi (Trocmes).
 Cappadocia stretches along to the north-west of Galatia, with its most fertile regions being in the possession of the Tectosages and Teutobodiaci.
 The latter is another new group, or division, presumably from the main host of Tectosages.

-All of these Gauls are divided into people and tetrarchies, totalling 195 in all.
-Each tribe is split into four groups, which effectively form a total of twelve sub-tribes (which accounts for the new names appearing in the text above).
-The Tectosages are centred on Ancyra (modern Ankara), while the Trocmi are at Tavium, and the Tolistobogi have Pessinius, and all of them are gradually absorbing the native population into their ranks.
 Ancient sources disagree about whether the Gauls found these towns or have merely taken them out of the hands of the previous owners.
-Pausanias for one makes it clear that Ancyra had been a Phrygian settlement before the Celts arrived, so the truth seems to depend on each writer's level of knowledge about the region.
+Pausanias for one makes it clear that Ancyra had been a Phrygian settlement before the Celts arrived, so the truth seems to depend upon each writer's level of knowledge about the region.

 192 - 191 BC

-Antiochus III the Great of Seleucid Syria invades Greece, and is elected commander-in-chief of the Aetolian League.
-He declares himself to be the 'champion of Greek freedom against Roman domination', and wages war against the Roman republic in mainland Greece.
 Ultimately he is defeated by Roman troops under the command of Manius Acilius Glabrio at Thermopylae in 191 BC, which forces him to withdraw to Asia Minor.
 Rome is subsequently drawn into Asia as an ally of Pergamon where it opposes the armies of Antiochus and his allies, the Galatian Celts.
-Antiochus appears to have enlisted the support of the Galatians through a mixture of threats and promises and he makes extensive use of Celtic troops.

 190 - 189 BC